-It is a file with no information about its developer.
+It is a Windows system file.
 The program is not visible.
-The file is not a Windows core file.
-The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run, RunOnce, MACHINE\RunOnce, exefile).
-Conhost.exe is able to monitor applications.
-Therefore the technical security rating is 66% dangerous, however you should also read the user reviews.
+The file is a Microsoft signed file.
+Conhost.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 3% dangerous, however you should also read the user reviews.

 Recommended: Identify conhost.exe related errors

-Important: Some malware camouflages itself as conhost.exe, for example not-a-virus:RiskTool.Win32.BitCoinMiner.amv (detected by Kaspersky), and WS.Reputation.1 (detected by Symantec).
+Important: Some malware disguises itself as conhost.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the conhost.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.